Lechatroger/microbit_BLE_services_nodes/README.md

 >- Open Mbed online compiler
 >- 'Import' tab -> 'Upload' tab -> Choose file (**microbit-samples.zip**)

 microbit-samples.zip originately comes from [mbed/microbit-samples](https://os.mbed.com/teams/BBC/code/microbit-samples/) , more samples have been added to this.
-Now its time to choose your sample and to upload it on the microbit!
+Now it's time to choose your sample and to upload it on the microbit!

 >To do:
 >- Decomment the '#define  MICROBIT_SAMPLE_NAME_OF_YOUR_SAMPLE' line in 'source/MicroBitSamples.h'.(see figure below)